mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 3) Specify the name you want to assign to the MATLAB version (tool name) in the **Name** box, and enter the full path to its root folder in the **MATLAB root** box.
 (To register the MATLAB version as a tool, do not select **Install automatically**.)
 4) To confirm your choices, click **Save** at the bottom of the page.

-For example, register MATLAB R2024b as a Jenkins tool on your Windows local agent.
+For example, register MATLAB R2024b as a Jenkins tool named `R2024b` on your Windows local agent.

 ![matlab_tool](https://github.com/user-attachments/assets/c0f68621-7a55-4a68-b6cf-aa6046a2c994)